-KSZ8863MLL/FLL/RLL also offers a bypass mode that enables system-level power saving.
-When the CPU (connected to port 3) enters a power saving mode of power down or sleeping mode, the CPU can control pin 24 SMTXER3/MII_LINK_3, which can be tied high so that KSZ8863MLL/FLL/RLL detects this change and automatically switches to the bypass mode.
-In this mode, the switch function between port 1 and port 2 is sustained.
-The packets with DA to port 3 are dropped and bypass the internal buffer memory, making the buffer memory more efficient for data transfer between port 1 and port 2.
+The KSZ8873MLL/FLL/RLL also offers a bypass mode that enables system-level power saving.
+When the CPU (connected to Port 3) enters a power saving mode of power down or sleeping mode, the CPU can control pin 27 SMTXER3/ MII\LINK\3, which can be tied high so that the KSZ8873MLL/FLL/RLL detects this change and automatically switches to the bypass mode.
+In this mode, the switch function between Port 1 and Port 2 is sustained.
+The packets with DA to Port 3 will be dropped and will bypass the internal buffer memory, making the buffer memory more efficient for the data transfer between Port 1 and Port 2.